Why digitizing the fashion supply chain is a game-changer for the industry

 - Order complexity

-Some businesses have continued in their ‘pursuit of the cheap needle’ in developing markets.
+Some fashion businesses have continued in their ‘pursuit of the cheap needle’ in developing markets.
 However this comes with its own set of resource, capacity, compliance and infrastructure challenges.
 Other businesses have moved towards increased vertical integration or joint venture activities.
 And others still have responded by progressing initiatives around vendor-managed inventory, sourcing proximity and on-shoring.

 While all of these responses will undoubtedly help mitigate these changes, what is needed is a paradigm shift in how brands and manufacturers operate, particularly in their approach to sourcing and product development.
 A key catalyst for the transformation of apparel brands and their supply chain partners lies in the adoption of digital technology.